 gettext really helps internationalize PHP projects, but it has its limitations and creates some inconveniences for both developers and translators.
 This is where Lingohub comes in and takes those inconveniences away.
 After all, translators should not have to handle files, for one.

-Lingohub is really flexible and it can adjust to your needs and habits.
-Here are some possible real world scenarios for internationalization with gettext:
+Lingohub, one of the best translation management systems, is really flexible, and it can adjust to your needs and habits.
+Here are some possible real-world scenarios for internationalization with gettext:

 1. a single domain, master locale strings in msgi